ngracan/FinTech-Case-Study-/README.md

 Metrics used to determine success in the domain:

 One of the core metrics used to determine and measure success of companies in this domain is number of users on the platform.
-An increase in the number of users gives signals to the compoany that their product or service is having a positive impact in the market and gaining market share most likley.
+An increase in the number of users gives signals to the company that their product or service is having a positive impact in the market and gaining market share in most cases.
 Using this metric to measure success means there must be a correlation between the number of users on a platform and the company performance.
 At Quandl the following company metrics have been essential in measuring and recognizing their success and performance so far:

    - **In Q1 of 2017 Quandl reached the 200,000+ users benchmark (Quandl, 2023)**